10 Best Diving Watches Tested & Reviewed

 Somewhat cluttered display due to multiple features and large numbers

-Alongside its standard analog watch display, the Luminox features a small window toward the 6 o’ clock position that keeps track of the date.
-Some smaller subdials are also present near this area that can be used as a timer and depth tracker, both of which are very important to the average diver’s safety.
+Alongside its standard analog display, the Luminox features a small window toward the 6 o’ clock position that keeps track of the date.
+Some smaller subdials are also present near this area that can be used as a timer and depth tracker, both of which are very important to the average person’s safety.

 6. Casio Dive Series

 Colorful accents of pink and gold create an appealing aesthetic